omriher/ContentLLMChatter/README.md

 python contentllmchatter.py -m MODEL_NAME -f FOLDER -q QUESTION
 ```

-Where `MODEL_NAME` is the name of the HuggingFace model to use, `FOLDER` is the path to the folder containing the PDF files to analyze, and `QUESTION` is the question to ask the language model. use quotation marks ("").
+Where `MODEL_NAME` is the name of the HuggingFace model to use, `FOLDER` is the path to the folder containing the PDF files to analyze, and `QUESTION` is the question to ask the language model - use quotation marks `""`.

 ### Functionality